 After a moment a man opens the door, as soon as he lays eyes on the Young Man he takes a calculated step backward.

-Their charmed looks continue in a silence, a gust rattles the wood over top, the bare trees sway, their branches splinter and shiver and shake, the hangar rings and winds at their command, there is the sound of pebbles tumbling down the brush to the cul-de-sac, pooling every hour.
+Their charmed looks continue in a silence; a gust rattles the wood over top, the bare trees sway, their branches splinter and shiver and shake, the hangar rings and winds at their command, there is the sound of pebbles tumbling down the brush to the cul-de-sac, pooling every hour.

-“May I come in?” the Young Man clutches himself, the wandering in his face finally shows, he keels slightly, looks up smiling again, plainly.
+The Young Man clutches himself, the wandering in his face becomes apparent, he keels slightly, looks up smiling again, plainly.

-“Of course you may.”
-The Old Friend says.
-The Young man closes the door behind him, it is in the corner of the room, entirely of bare wood, musical instruments tangled along the walls.
-The Old Friend sits at a slick upright piano beside the bed at the other corner of the room, the Young Man looks about, most curiously at an upright bass, before taking a seat on the bench by the door.
+They enter at corner of the room, one entirely of bare wood with musical instruments tangled along the walls.
+The Old Friend goes over the other corner of the room and takes a seat at a slick upright piano beside the bed.
+The Young Man looks about, most curiously at an upright bass, before taking a seat on the bench by the door.
 He fingers the small acoustic guitar that is leaning on the bench, the strings are loose and clang as he pulls it onto his lap.

-“I have a few different things, I keep them out of sight.
-Could be in the closet or under the bed, or behind one of the walls, something might be recording, or maybe not, but I listen back and there’s the song”
+“I have a few different things, I keep them out of sight... could be in the closet or under the bed, or behind one of the walls... something might be recording, or maybe not, but I listen back and there’s the song.”